 - Pray for good relations between Lebanon’s diverse communities and that peace will return to areas still affected by unrest.

-- Ask God to comfort and protect the many Syrian refugees in Lebanon, praying that they will either be able to return home or successfully build new lives.
+- Ask God to comfort and protect the many Syrian refugees in Lebanon, praying that they will either be able to return home safely or successfully build new lives.

 - Pray for the many Lebanese churches that are welcoming and supporting the newcomers.